Lifesaving Treatment for Strokes and Aneurysms

 Our Nationally Recognized Stroke Center

-Being a Comprehensive Stroke Center means we can treat the most serious stroke cases.
+Being an Advanced Comprehensive Stroke Center means we can treat the most serious stroke cases.
 We also meet rigorous requirements, including:

 - A dedicated neuro-intensive care unit with a 24/7 stroke team